Anytime-Valid Answer Sufficiency Certificates for LLM Generation via Sequential Information Lift: Limitations

 \section{Limitations}

-The critical limitation is correctness: even with the hybrid gate, 10.9\% of stopped sequences remain incorrect despite high lift (Table~\ref{tab:hybrid-gate}), making EDFL unsuitable as a standalone solution for medical, legal, or financial applications—deploy it as a first-stage filter reducing verification burden by 83\%, not as a replacement for domain-critical verification.
+The critical limitation is correctness: even with the hybrid gate, 10.9\% of stopped sequences remain incorrect despite high lift (Table~\ref{tab:hybrid-gate}), making EDFL unsuitable as a standalone solution for medical, legal, or financial applications.
+For such cases, deploy it as a first-stage filter reducing verifier-call rate (under a policy checking all outputs) to $\sim$17\%, not as a replacement for domain-critical verification.
 EDFL requires defining skeleton baselines, though automated approaches (distilled models, randomized logits) perform within 10\% of hand-designed alternatives (Table~\ref{tab:auto-skeleton}); tasks without clear information sources like creative writing remain out of scope.
 Our evaluation covers factual QA, mathematical reasoning, and RAG across 6 benchmarks but leaves unexplored multi-turn dialogue, long documents ($>1000$ tokens), multilingual generation, and multimodal tasks, with 12\% computational overhead (Table~\ref{tab:main-results}) and English-only evaluation representing additional deployment constraints.
+Scaling and robustness analysis across sample sizes and sequence lengths appears in Appendix~\ref{app:scaling-robustness}.
+Our model suite (GPT-4, LLaMA-2) should be extended to include current frontier models (e.g., Llama-3-70B, GPT-4o, Claude 3.5) to demonstrate transferability across architectures and training paradigms.